thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

       <br>What is the impact on you in today’s changing landscape?
 Understand how technological developments change the way we live and work; and the impact it has on you.
       <br>
       <br>Learning Outcomes:
-      <br>• Learn how to overcome fear and uncertainty of the future
+      <br>• Explain how technological development changes the way we live and work.
-      <br>• Understand how technological developments change the way we live and work; and the impact it has on you
+      <br>• Describe how to overcome fear and uncertainty of the future with a positive mindset
 	    <br>
-      <a href="http://www.csc.gov.sg">Click here to register.</a>
+      <a href="https://change-as-opportunities.eventbrite.sg/">Click here to register.</a>
     </td>
 <td>
      <img src="/images/change1.jpg">